ronnie-issa/BSC-2/README.md

    - Continue Lighthouse audit, reach 100s across the board
    - Change og image to OMNIS logo
    - Bag page should be responsive
-   - in internal pages on load the navbar should have a padding of "py-5 md:py-4" on scroll it should change to "py-3 md:py-2"
+   - in internal pages on load the navbar should have a padding of "py-5 md:py-4" on scroll it should change to "py-3 md:py-2" check background too

 2. **Contentful CMS Enhancements**

    - Organize Contentful content structure
      - Products and attributes (Size, Variation) should each be in a separate group
    - Add more products (at least 6 total - 3 featured, 3 non-featured)
    - Implement rich text renderer for product descriptions using `@contentful/rich-text-react-renderer`
    - Add more variations and sizes for products
    - Implement image galleries for products (multiple images per product)
-   - ✅ Clean up redundant files and code

 3. **Email System Migration and Improvements**
    - Migrate from Mailjet to Resend for improved developer experience